-Earlier this spring, the International Panel on Climate Change (IPCC) released the third report from its sixth cycle of assessments.
+Earlier this spring, the Intergovernmental Panel on Climate Change (IPCC) released the third report from its sixth cycle of assessments.
 The previous two reports in this cycle addressed the physical science and impacts and vulnerabilities, while this report from Working Group 3 addresses how to mitigate (slow down) the changing climate.
 The main things to take away from the latest IPCC report are:

 - We still could, in theory, keep global warming below 1.5 degrees Celsius (2.7 degrees Fahrenheit), avoiding the most catastrophic impacts of a changing climate.